Exclusive: In turf war with Afghan Taliban, Islamic State loyalists gain ground

 "They (IS) haven't attacked us, and we haven't engaged them either," he said.

-Islam spoke by phone from Achin's district center, which the government holds despite having limited control beyond, as is the case in several districts in Afghanistan's east and south.
+Islam spoke by phone from Achin's district centre, which the government holds despite having limited control beyond, as is the case in several districts in Afghanistan's east and south.

 Interior Minister Noor ul-Haq Olomi, however, said police had engaged the militants.